ingwerludwig/microservices-application/README.md

    ```
    ### Notes :
    Will taking long in order to wait core services and api gateway (spring boot based) launched completely (around 10-12 mins) to make every service ready and registered in Netflix Eureka Discovery Server and Spring Cloud Gateway <br>

+   ## Please Check the terminal's container when starting because 15 docker container will be burdening your system! <br>

    <a id="ui"></a>
    ### UI Port <br>